-Not all passage across membranes is passive, there are a number of proteins involved in transporting molecules/ions into and out of cells, probably >350.
+Not all passage across membranes is through passive absorption, there are a number of proteins involved in transporting molecules/ions into and out of cells, probably >350.
 Transporters probably exist in every membrane.
-Many were discovered after upregulation in drug-resistant tumor cells.
+Many were discovered after upregulation in drug-resistant tumor cells, they can have a significant impact on the pharmacokinetics of endogenous and exogenous compounds For these reasons the regulatory authorities US Food and Drug Administration (FDA) and European Medicines Agency (EMEA) request data on the effects of novel drugs on transporter protein activity.
 It is possible to evaluate some transporters in in vitro systems (Caco-2, LLC-PK1:MDR1) See Absorption.
 Transporters can have an enormous influence on the absorption, distribution or elimination of a drug.
 The best understood is ABCB1 also known as P-gp, MDR1 (mdr1 in rodents) this transporter is present in the blood-brain barrier, in the gut, on hepatocytes, and the kidney.
 It is also one of the transporters found to be up-regulated in some drug-resistant tumors.

 Major Human Transporters

 |ABCB1||P-gp, MDR1||intestine, liver, kidney, brain, placenta, adrenal, testes||digoxin, fexofenadine, indinavir, vincristine, colchicine. topotecan, paclitaxel||ritonavir, cyclosporine, verapamil, erythromycin, ketocoanzole, itraconazole, quinidine, elacridar (GF120918) LY335979, valspodar (PSC 833)||rifampin, St John’s Wort|

 |ABCC2||MRP2, CMOAT||intestine, liver, kidney, brain||indinavir, cisplatin,||cyclosporine|